bodepd/scenario_node_terminus/README.md

    the set of nodes that will be provisioned for your deployment.
    Scenario is also passed to Puppet as a global variable and used to drive both interpolation as well as category selection in hiera.

+> NOTE: config.yaml also currently contains some data that is used by a separate
+> provisioning system.
+It is likely that scenario will be defined in it's own
+> configuration file.

 #### Debugging Scenario Selection